pouya1212/ssl-guided-ldm-duv-breast-cancer/README.md

 https://huggingface.co/datasets/BLISS-MU/DDSM

-to have a better understanding of working with the patch-level framework, please see (https://github.com/pouya1212/DUV-Patch-ViT-BreastCancer)
+To have a better understanding of working with the patch-level framework, please see (https://github.com/pouya1212/DUV-Patch-ViT-BreastCancer)

 ## Authors